Ultimate Fayetteville Real Estate Investing Guide for 2026

 Short-Term Rental Occupancy Rate

-A peek into the city’s short-term rental occupancy rate will inform you if there is an opportunity in the region for additional short-term rental properties.
-A community that demands more rental units will have a high occupancy rate.
-If landlords in the market are having issues renting their existing units, you will have trouble finding renters for yours.
+A peek into the city's short-term rental occupancy rate will show you if there is an opportunity in the market for additional short-term rental properties.
+If nearly all of the rentals have few vacancies, that location necessitates more rentals.
+If the rental occupancy indicators are low, there is not much need in the market and you should explore somewhere else.

 Short-Term Rental Cash-on-Cash Return